jgugwa/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# C - More pointers, arrays, and strings
+this is a continuation of more arrars and strings